salmin609/salmin609.github.io/_pages/GPUSkinning.md

   Then, we need to get parent matrix of this node, we pass hierarchical order to GPU. \n\n Read parent transformation in that order, and accumulate to current node transformation"

+SetFinalMatrix:
+  - excerpt: "**Out Final Matrix** \n\n
+  Almost done!
+Just check if this node needs offset calculation and store to out buffer. \n\n And apply this bone transformations data to each verex"

 Term:
   - title: ""
 ---